dbt-labs/docs.getdbt.com/website/blog/2023-05-01-evolving-data-engineer-craft.md

         description: hello
         constraints:
           - type: not_null
-          - type: primary_key # not enforced  -- will warn & include
+          - type: primary_key # not enforced  -- will warn & include in DDL
-          - type: check       # not supported -- will warn & skip
+          - type: check       # not supported -- will warn & exclude from DDL
             expression: "id > 0"
         tests:
           - unique            # primary_key constraint is not enforced